Hermanbence/devopskubernetes/requirements/week-1-and-2.md

 * Install a Git graphical user interface - recommended one is GitHub Desktop, as I will use that during the exercises (https://desktop.github.com/)
   * Note that GitHub Desktop is only available on Windows and MacOS, for Linux you will have to choose a different GUI, see: https://git-scm.com/downloads/guis
   * With GitHub Desktop you can log in to your GitHub account, making authentication easier
-* Install Java Development Kit 17 or higher (https://adoptium.net/download/)
+* Install Java Development Kit 21 (higher is not recommended) (https://adoptium.net/download/)
 * Add the java command-line tool to the PATH if it was not done by the installer
   * The folder to add: <path of the installation>/bin
 * Add JAVA_HOME as a global level environment variable pointing to the Java installation folder (<path of the installation>)